Frothacker/practice-code/README.md

 # practice-code
-Random or uncategorised practise coding I do
+Random or uncategorised practice coding I do.